Canada's online magazine: Politics, entertainment, technology, media, arts, books: backofthebook.ca

 Katrina’s campaign journal: 20-somethings for democracy

-10/13/2015 By the editor Leave a Comment
+10/13/2015 by the editor

 We continue Katrina Kairys’s series on getting to know Canadian politics from the ground up, by volunteering during the 2015 federal election campaign.
 Previous installments can be read here.
 By Katrina Kairys “Do we happen to have a sledge hammer?
 Nope?
 I guess I’ll have to go grab one tonight.”
 I give Mira a confused look. […]